MicrosoftDocs/cpp-docs/docs/c-runtime-library/floating-point-support.md

 ---
 # Math and floating-point support

 The Universal C Runtime library (UCRT) provides many integral and floating-point math library functions, including all of those required by ISO C99.
 The floating-point functions are implemented to balance performance with correctness.
 Because producing the correctly rounded result may be prohibitively expensive, these functions are designed to efficiently produce a close approximation to the correctly rounded result.
-In most cases, the result produced is within +/-1 ulp of the correctly rounded result, though there may be cases where there is greater inaccuracy.
+In most cases, the result produced is within +/-1 ulp (unit of least precision) of the correctly rounded result, though there may be cases where there is greater inaccuracy.

 For ISO C Standard 11 (C11) and later, the `<tgmath.h>` header, in addition to including `<math.h>` and `<complex.h>`, provides macros that invoke a corresponding math function based on the types of the parameters.
 See [Type-generic math](tgmath.md) for details.